replicatedhq/replicated-docs/docs/reference/kots-cli-velero-index.md

 This command supports all [global flags](kots-cli-global-flags).

-#### Available Commands

-The following `kots velero` commands are supported.
-For more information about these commands, see the listing for a specific command:
+The following `kots velero` commands are supported:

 - [`configure-aws-s3`](kots-cli-velero-configure-aws-s3): Configures an AWS S3 bucket as the storage destination.
 - [`configure-azure`](kots-cli-velero-configure-azure): Configures an Azure Blob Storage Container as the storage destination.